kevinyen83/OnlineCarRentalSystem/README.md

 6. In the .env file, paste and change the value as follows:

     ```javascript
-    USER=YOUR USER NAME
+    USER=YOUR MySQL USER NAME
-    HOST=YOUR HOST
+    HOST=YOUR MySQL HOST
-    PASSWORD=YOUR PASSWORD
+    PASSWORD=YOUR MySQL PASSWORD
-    DATABASE=YOUR DATABASE
+    DATABASE=YOUR MySQL DATABASE
     PORT=3001
     DB_PORT=3306
     ```